fbo743/datasciencecoursera/README-run-analysis.md

   * Definition of all features measured for activities performed by a subject.
     * see file: ./features.txt

-##2.
+###2.
 Result Data

 * [1] subject_id
   *  Value domain: 1..30 (number of subjects involved in both train and test phases).

 * [2] activity
-  * Value domain: Activity reference data.
+  * Value domain: defined Activity reference data.

 * [3:68] average of mean and standard feature measures
-  * Name values: defined by feature reference data, but limited to names containing "mean(" and "std(".
+  * Name values: defined by Features reference data, but limited to names containing "mean(" and "std(".
-  * Measure values: range between -1.0 and 1.0

     * [3] "tBodyAcc-mean()-X"
     * [4] "tBodyAcc-mean()-Y"
     * [5] "tBodyAcc-mean()-Z"